LibraryCarpentry/lc-marcedit/episodes/05-profiling-your-MARC-data.md

 Other useful tools for profiling your data can be found under the Edit tab.

-Like many applications, the MarcEditor provides a `Find` function.
+Like many applications, the MarcEditor provides a `Find/Find All` function.
 Find is particularly useful for locating and reviewing all instances of a MARC field within your data, or locating a particular text string within your data.

-In this episode, we will briefly look at Find, Find All and Edit shortcuts.
-In the next episode, we will return to Find and Find All in more depth.
+**Find**: Find will perform a keyword search for your search terms entered in the Find window search box.
+Each time you click "Find", you will be brought to the next instance of your search terms on the current page of the MarcEditor.
+Remember that the default settings split the MARC records into 100 for each page.
+Find will only search those records on the page you are currently on.

+**Find All**: Find all will search for your search terms entered in the Find window search box over all the pages, or all your MARC records.
+When you click "Find All" a new window will open listing each instance of your search terms.
+Double clicking a result will take you to the result in the MarcEditor.

-We can use Find to locate and review the 245 field.
+We can use Find All to locate and review the 245 field.

 :::::::::::::::::::::::::::::::::::::::  checklist